-TK felt terrible—it looked like she was going through mental agony—but he knew she was right.
+Looking at her anguished form, TK felt terrible… but he knew she was right.
 "Gatomon, Patamon, help me," he said as he gently took her arm.

 "OK!"
-Patamon said, flying over and grabbing Kari's other arm.
+Patamon said, flying over and grabbing her other arm.
 "It's OK, Kari, just one more!"

-"We're right here," Gatomon said, putting a paw on Kari's thigh.
+"We're right here," Gatomon said, putting a paw on her thigh.
 "Just take it slowly…"

 They led her to the last shadow, the blackened heart shape of the Crest of Love.
 Kari shivered as she knelt down before it, breathing hard.
 It was the last one.
 Once she touched it, it would be over, and maybe the voice would disappear.
 Maybe… She reached a trembling hand out and pressed her fingers against the heart.
 It was gone as quickly as the others.
-Almost as soon as it vanished the voice roared back, even louder than before:
+Almost as soon as it vanished the voice roared back into her ears:

 You use Davis's obsession with you to make him do what you want.
 He'd dig through a mountain with his bare hands for you, and you'd still have more chores for him.
 You just keep dangling that carrot…

 She almost shrieked and grabbed at her head.
 "Kari!"
 Gatomon yelped.
 "Is it the voice again?"